SKS-OP/basalt/README.md

-# Basalt
+# Barra

-**Basalt** is a stdlib-first Go toolkit for building REST APIs with minimal boilerplate.
+**Barra** is a stdlib-first Go toolkit for building REST APIs with minimal boilerplate.

 It focuses on: